Conrad-cyber-Obi/FirstProjects/README.md

 # FirstProjects
 Hello!
-These are some of my early projects in Python and C++.
+These are some of my early assignments projects in Python.
 I plan to improve these early ideas over time.